devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 Version constraint?
 ```

-Then eliminate answers that belong to a different concept entirely — most wrong answers on this exam aren't wrong because they're nonsensical, they're wrong because they correctly describe a *different* Terraform concept than the one being asked about.
+Then eliminate answers that belong to a different concept entirely, most wrong answers on this exam aren't wrong because they're nonsensical, they're wrong because they correctly describe a *different* Terraform concept than the one being asked about.
 Recognizing that pattern is most of the battle.

 ```text
 Question about state           → Think state, backend, locking, import, drift.